Building Blocks of Interpreting

 Note Taking Skills

 You are not required to purchase a book for the class.
-The materials will be provided during class and via email.
+The materials will be provided during the course and via email.

-The final exam given at the end of the course is a comprehensive exam from all learned during the course including a skills assessment which is part of your final score .
-You will have daily quizzes to ensure you have acquired comprehension of the material covered.
-The dense details of this are covered in the course syllabus and intro discussion which you will receive on the first day of class.
-You will be provided a certificate of completion for attending the course successfully.
-It is your responsibility to submit the documentation requirements to either CCHI or NBCMI for application to take the certification tests.
+The final exam at the end of the course is a comprehensive exam from all learned during each section covered, including a skills assessment that is part of your final score.
+Daily quizzes will ensure you have acquired comprehension of the material covered.
+The dense details of this topic are covered in the course syllabus and introductory discussion which you will receive on the first day of class.
+You will receive a certificate of completion for attending the course successfully.
+You are responsible for submitting the documentation requirements to either CCHI or NBCMI for application to take the certification tests.

 Can I bring a tablet or computer to class?

 Of course!
-However, there is no recordings of lessons permitted during class.
-Computers and tablets are encouraged for note taking.
+However, there are no recordings of lessons permitted during class.
+Computers and tablets are encouraged for note-taking.

-What is the difference between the certificate of completion that is provided at the end of the course and the certification to be an interpreter?
+What is the difference between the certificate of completion provided at the end of the course and the certification to be an interpreter?

-Certificate of Completion - Document that marks the completion of a project or course.
+Certificate of Completion - Document marks a project or course completion.